codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/ci-examples/codecov-testing.md

 {% endhighlight %}

 The commands run inside of the node Docker image:
-* `ci_env= curl -s https://codecov.io/env` -- Here we set the CI environment variable to take note that we are using Codefresh
+* `ci_env= curl -s https://codecov.io/env`: Sets the CI environment variable to take note that we are using Codefresh
-* `npm install codecov -g` -- This installs the odecov CLI
+* `npm install codecov -g`: Installs the odecov CLI
-* `codecov -t ${{CODECOV_TOKEN}} -f ./coverage/clover.xml` -- Here we set the Codevoc access token provided in the UI when we connect to a new git repository and point to the file that contains our coverage report.
+* `codecov -t ${{CODECOV_TOKEN}} -f ./coverage/clover.xml`: Sets the Codevoc access token provided in the UI when we connect to a new Git repository and point to the file that contains our coverage report.

 Once you run the pipeline, the steps will create the coverage report and forward it to Codecov.